How to do market research

 Market research can expand endlessly if you let it.
 At some point, you need to stop researching and start doing.

-- Distinguish 'need to know' from 'nice to know': Focus on questions that directly affect your launch decisions.
+- Distinguish "need to know" from "nice to know": Focus on questions that directly affect your launch decisions.
 Save curiosity-driven research for later.

 - Set a deadline: Give yourself a fixed timeframe for research.
 When the deadline arrives, make decisions with the information you have.

 - Start small and iterate: Launch with a minimum viable version of your product or service.
 Real customer feedback is more valuable than hypothetical research.
+See the starting a business infographic for a step-by-step visual guide.

 - Accept imperfection: You won't have all the answers before you start.
 Successful businesses refine their offerings based on ongoing customer feedback.